alexscottmoore/Lorem-PHPsum/readme.md

 # Lorem-PHPsum

-Lorem PHPsum (that's "Lorem Fipsum") is a random-text-generating PHP function.
+Lorem PHPsum (that's pronounced "Lorem Fipsum") is a random-text lorem ipsum generator for PHP.
 It is especially useful for creating blocks of text as placeholders in your web projects.

 ## Basic Usage